thjr/hass-digitraffic/README.md

 Datasource
 ----------
-Source: Traffic Management Finland / digitraffic.fi, lisence CC 4.0 BY
+Source: Traffic Management Finland / digitraffic.fi, license CC 4.0 BY

 More information about attribution can be found from the Creative Commons website.